“I get paid weekly but my bills are monthly,

 Knowing how to save money when you get paid every week, every two weeks or monthly is a skill.

-Everyone knows the importance of following a budget and saving money specially on a tight budget.
+Everyone knows the importance of following a budget and saving money especially on a tight budget.

-But, when you get paid weekly, budgeting and saving seem much more difficult.
+But, when you get paid weekly, bi-weekly or perhaps once a month, budgeting and saving seem much more difficult.

 After all, a lot of bills go out on a monthly basis.
 Plus, it can seem like by the time the week’s up, after grocery shopping and other expenses, your paycheck is gone.

 Join InboxDollars for free.
 InboxDollars pays you to watch videos, search, shop, take surveys, and more.
 They have paid out $57 Million so far!

 You’re practically broke!